asorbini/rticonnextdds-ros2-adapter/README.md

 ### hello_c_adapter, hello_cpp_adapter

-- These examples will listen for messages on ROS 2 topic `"chatter'` and duplicate them on topic "chatter_dup".
+- These examples will listen for messages on ROS 2 topic `"chatter"` and duplicate them on topic "chatter_dup".

 - Use the `talker` node from `demo_nodes_cpp` to generate data,